007chiragshah/tucana/Design_Considerations.md

 5. **Helm Chart**
-- We are using helm chart in our infra to deploying and managing the different central-hub applications.
+- Central Hub uses helm chart in our infra to deploying and managing the different central-hub applications.
 - Advantage of using helm chart is it simplifies the kuberntes resource management by automating dependency handling and resource creating like with helmchart we do not have to create different resource like service, deployment, pods, replicaset unlike kubernetes cluster as all these things automatically taken care by the helm chart by using the templates, charts and values.yaml files.
 It enables the easy deployment, upgrades and rollback with version control.

 6. **Istio**:
-- We are using istio in our infra to encrypt the communication between service to service by enabling the mTLS (mutual TLS) protocol, where authentication required from both the end which makes communication more secured.
+- Central Hub uses istio in our infra to encrypt the communication between service to service by enabling the mTLS (mutual TLS) protocol, where authentication required from both the end which makes communication more secured.
 - We used istio for this becaue it provides a great features like advanced traffice management, secured communication using mTLS protocol, supports both kubernetes and VM-based environment, more flexible for large scale and multi node cluster.

 7. **Monitoring**:
-- In our infra we are using different monitoring tools for the different monitoring as mentioned below:
+- In our infra Central Hub uses different monitoring tools for the different monitoring as mentioned below:
-- **Kubernetes Dashboard**: We are using kubernetes dashboard for monitoring the kubernetes cluster, different resources state, resource performance monitoring, checking logs etc.
+- **Kubernetes Dashboard**: Central Hub uses kubernetes dashboard for monitoring the kubernetes cluster, different resources state, resource performance monitoring, checking logs etc.
-- **Loki Dashboard**: We are using loki dashboard to display the audit related logs and pod related logs.
+- **Loki Dashboard**: Central Hub uses loki dashboard to display the audit related logs and pod related logs.
-- **Grafana Dashboard**: We are using Grafana dashboard to show color coded visulisation of the different alerts coming from the prometheus with the different views of the current alert. its status, also with the table formate.
+- **Grafana Dashboard**: Central Hub uses Grafana dashboard to show color coded visulisation of the different alerts coming from the prometheus with the different views of the current alert. its status, also with the table formate.